 Inground and aboveground

-The kind of heater you need will also depend on the type of pool you have—whether it is in ground or aboveground.
-There are heaters for both and, although some are interchangeable, the majority of them can only be used with one or the other.
+The kind of heater you need will also depend on the pool you have—whether on the ground or aboveground.
+There are heaters for both, and although some are interchangeable, most can only be used with one or the other.

 A good illustration of this is that the best heaters for above-ground pools are often smaller and more energy-efficient than those for in-ground pools.
-As a result, you should always make sure that the heater is suitable with your pool before using it.
+As a result, you should always ensure that the heater is suitable for your pool before using it.

 When deciding on a pool heater, it’s important to keep your pool’s dimensions in mind.
 The more gallons of water you have in your pool, the more work the heater will have to do to increase the temperature.
-In order to heat the water more effectively, a pool heater with a higher BTU rating is recommended for bigger pools.
+To heat the water more effectively, a pool heater with a higher BTU rating is recommended for bigger pools.

 BTU output rating

 BTU stands for British Thermal Unit.
-To increase the temperature of one pound of water by one degree Fahrenheit, one BTU is needed.
+One BTU is needed to increase the temperature of one pound of water by one degree Fahrenheit.
 The A BTU output rating may be found on every pool heater.
-BTUs ranging from 150,000 to 400,000 or more for the majority of units.
+BTUs range from 150,000 to 400,000 or more for the majority of units.